Abdelrahman822000/codealpha_tasks/Task1_HangmanGame_Final_Version 1.5.5/README.md

 		-'5': Body
 		-Otherwise: All categories

-After choosing category the game will select a secret word randomly from chosen category.
+After choosing the category, the game will randomly select a secret word from the chosen category.

 The second text box: you type a letter and press enter